 Honours Degrees Guidelines 1st The student's performance/attainment is outstanding, and identifies him as exceptionally able in the field covered by the programme in question.
 2:i The student has reached a standard of performance/attainment which is more than satisfactory but less than outstanding.
-The student has reached a standard of performance/attainment judged satisfactory, and clearly higher than the 'essential minimum' require graduation.
+2:ii The student has reached a standard of performance/attainment judged to be satisfactory, and clearly higher than the 'essential minimum' required for graduation.
 3rd The student has attained the 'essential minimum' required for graduation at a standard ranging from just adequate to just satisfactory.